 The Bottom Line

-If you’ve read this far, you know that this doesn’t mean you can start gobbling high-fat foods willy-nilly.
+If you’ve read this far, you know this doesn’t mean you can start gobbling high-fat foods willy-nilly.

 Healthy fats have a place in a balanced diet, but that doesn’t mean you have to cut all other fats (except for trans fats!) out forever.
 Many foods that contain fat also contain other nutrients that provide benefits for your body.

-Make sure that your diet includes a variety of food sources, with a focus on whole, unprocessed foods, including healthy fats.
+Make sure your diet includes a variety of food sources, with a focus on whole, unprocessed foods, including healthy fats.